-The paper is organized as the following.
+The paper is organized as follows.
 In Sec. ~\ref{sec-2} we review some general relationships of the statistical physics used in our derivations.
 In Sec.~\ref{sec-3}, the known analytical derivations and results for the classical fluctuations are presented following Refs.~\cite{LLv5,TR38,RJ58,TK66}.
-We apply them for the traditional analytical method of fluctuation calculations in terms of the in-compressibility for the vdW and SLD interparticle interactions in Sec.~\ref{sec-4}.
+We apply them for the traditional analytical method of fluctuation calculations in terms of the incompressibility for the vdW and SLD interparticle interactions in Sec.~\ref{sec-4}.
 Then, in Sec.~\ref{sec-5}, we present the improved derivations for the fluctuation calculations based on the statistically averaged Gibbs distribution.
 The same vdW and SLD interaction models are taken, as simple exemplary cases.
-All obtained results are discussed in Section \ref{sec-6}.
-We compare our analytical traditional calculations with modified suggestions by Tolman \cite{TR38} and Rowlinson \cite{RJ58}, and with numerical calculations carried out by Gorenstein and his collaborators \cite{marik,vova,roma}.
-The same parameters of simple phenomenological interactions, vdW and SLD, are used for the comparison between the results of Sections~\ref{sec-4} and \ref{sec-5}.
-These results are summarized in Section \ref{sec-sum}.
-Some details of our derivations are presented in Appendixes \ref{appA}-\ref{appF}.
-Pecularities of the classical fluctuations in terms of the first- and high- orders susceptibilities and in-compressibilities of nuclear matter are discussed in Appendix \ref{appA} and \ref{appB}, respectively.
-In Appendix \ref{appC}, the analytical results for the critical point are reviewed for the case of the QvdW and QSLD approaches taking into account the quantum statistics corrections to the vdW (Ref.~\cite{FMG19,FMG22}) and SLD (Ref.~\cite{FMG22}) models.
-In Appendixes~\ref{appD} and \ref{appE}, following Ref.~\cite{TR38,RJ58} we present some details of the derivations of the general improved fluctuation formula and its asymptote near the critical point, respectively.
-Appendix~\ref{appF} is devoted to our approach following the Tolpygo classical fluctuation theory.
+All obtained results are discussed in Sec.~\ref{sec-6}.
+We compare our analytical traditional calculations with those modified by Tolman \cite{TR38} and Rowlinson \cite{RJ58}, and with numerical calculations carried out by Gorenstein and his collaborators in Refs.~\cite{marik,vova,roma}.
+The same parameters of simple phenomenological interactions, vdW and SLD, are used for the comparison between the results of Secs.~\ref{sec-4} and \ref{sec-5}.
+These results are summarized in Sec. \ref{sec-sum}.
+Some details of our derivations are presented in Appendices \ref{appA}-\ref{appF}.
+Pecularities of the classical fluctuations in terms of the first- and high-order susceptibilities and incompressibilities of nuclear matter are discussed in Appendices \ref{appA} and \ref{appB}, respectively.
+In Appendix \ref{appC}, the analytical results for the critical point are reviewed for the case of the QvdW and QSLD approaches taking into account the quantum statistics corrections to the vdW (Ref.~\cite{FMG19,FMG22}) and SLD \cite{FMG22} models.
+In Appendices~\ref{appD} and \ref{appE}, following Ref.~\cite{TR38,RJ58} we present some details of the derivations of the general improved fluctuation formula and its asymptote near the critical point, respectively.
+Appendix~\ref{appF} is devoted to our approach following the Tolpygo classical fluctuation theory \cite{TK66}.